goharbor/harbor/CONTRIBUTING.md

 * Version of docker engine and docker-compose
 * Configuration files of Harbor
 * Log files in /var/log/harbor/

 Because the issues are open to the public, when submitting the log and configuration files, be sure to remove any sensitive information, e.g. user name, password, IP address, and company name.
 You can replace those parts with "REDACTED" or other strings like "****".

 Be sure to include the steps to reproduce the problem if applicable.
 It can help us understand and fix your issue faster.

 ## Documenting

 Update the documentation if you are creating or changing features.
 Good documentation is as important as the code itself.

 The main location for the document is the `docs/` folder.
 The images referred in documents can be placed in `docs/img`.

 Documents are written with Markdown text.
-See [Writting on GitHub](https://help.github.com/categories/writing-on-github/) for more details.
+See [Writing on GitHub](https://help.github.com/categories/writing-on-github/) for more details.

 ## Design new features